ozgurhepsag/Basic-z-OS-Utilities-and-Practices/Working with Health Checker/readme.md

 I practise on a monoplex sandbox z/OS system that has no CICS, DB2, IMS, MQ or any ISV products.
 I wanted to do some basic things on the IBM Health Checker.
 </br> </br>
 The objective of IBM Health Checker for z/OS is to identify potential problems before they impact your availability.
-If you omit the output of the checks, even outage could be happened.
+If you omit the output of the checks, even outage could happen.
 Firstly, I want to learn about the configuration of the Health Checker on my system.

 ### HZSPROC Address Space